Click the numbers if you missed any of the first nine chapters:

 “Oh, loosen your corset strings, Gargantua.
 We hastened here as quickly as we could, considering Milady here couldn’t walk a straight line.”

 “I was blindfolded,” Ismene said, her consternation falling on deaf ears.

 Claudia didn’t bat an eye at the name-calling, and Ismene hated to imagine how often Grace insulted her so that she’d grown hard to it.
 But her concern for the other girl dissipated while they conversed as if she wasn’t even there.

 “Am I to wait or should I go now?”
 Claudia asked, wringing her hands.

-Melinda rolled her eyes and walked to the door.
-Claudia stifled an awkward giggle and followed Melinda, but she stopped in the door suddenly and turned.
+Miranda rolled her eyes and walked to the door.
+Claudia stifled an awkward giggle and followed Miranda, but she stopped in the door suddenly and turned.
 She curtsied.
 “Highness,” she said and closed the door behind herself.

 “Why now?” she mumbled to herself.
 If only she’d not let her temper flair.
 She could not seek him out and repair her mistake.
 It would have to wait—a torturous thought, indeed.

 Ismene slumped against the post to which she stood closest.
 Grace ignored her and busied herself at the lone piece of furniture in the room: a table.
 It sat forlorn, its legs skewed and surface uneven, holding a single lantern to light the entire place.
 Admittedly, there wasn’t much to it.
 The hearth sat cold.
 Cobwebs and dust festered on every inch of illuminated space, and from what Ismene could see of the bare room, aside from the scuff marks marring the fine dirt layering the floor, it looked as if no one had been here in years.